ipfs/kubo/docs/config.md

 ### `Internal.Bitswap`

-InternalBitswap contains knobs for tuning bitswap resource utilization.
+`Internal.Bitswap` contains knobs for tuning bitswap resource utilization.
 The knobs (below) document how their value should related to each other.
 Whether their values should be raised or lowered should be determined based on the metrics `ipfs_bitswap_active_tasks`, `ipfs_bitswap_pending_tasks`, `ipfs_bitswap_pending_block_tasks` and `ipfs_bitswap_active_block_tasks` reported by bitswap.

-These metrics can be accessed as the prometheus endpoint `API_ADDR/debug/metrics/prometheus`.
+These metrics can be accessed as the prometheus endpoint at `{Addresses.API}/debug/metrics/prometheus` (default: `http://127.0.0.1:5001/debug/metrics/prometheus`)

 The value of `ipfs_bitswap_active_tasks` is capped by `EngineTaskWorkerCount`.